-We used the algorithm of [MBTF03] to generate the meshes used in this paper.
-Even without preconditioning in the CG solver, computation times were generally under 20 minutes per frame for the largest meshes.
+We used the algorithm of Molino et al. [7] to generate the tetrahedral meshes used in this paper.
+Even without preconditioning in the CG solver, computation times were generally under 20 min per frame for the largest meshes.
 Of course, coarser meshes can be simulated in just a few minutes a frame.
-For example, the torus simulation in Figure 2 ran at around 10 to 20 seconds per frame with the 115K element mesh, and .5 to 1 second per frame with an 11K element mesh.
-All the simulations involved large numbers of inverted elements: a typical frame from the Buddha simulation in Figure 6 had about 29K inverted tetrahedrons out of a total of 357K tetrahedrons, or about 8% of the mesh.
+For example, the torus simulation in Fig. 2 ran at around 10-20 s/frame with the 115K element mesh, and .5-1 s/frame with an 11K element mesh.
+All the simulations involved large numbers of inverted elements: a typical frame from the Buddha simulation in Fig. 7 had about 29K inverted tetrahedrons out of a total of 357K tetrahedrons, or about 8% of the mesh.

-The Buddha with cape example in Figure 5 was simulated in two layers, with one-way coupling from the Buddha to the cloth using the collision processing algorithm from section 9.
+The Buddha with cape example in Fig. 6 was simulated in two layers, with oneway coupling from the Buddha to the cloth using the collision processing algorithm from Section 9.
 We used the exact triangulated surface geometry of the Buddha in order for the cloth to resolve the many features of the Buddha mesh.
 To evaluate the Buddha as an implicit surface at a cloth vertex \mathbf{v} , we find the closest point \mathbf{p} to \mathbf{v} on the Buddha surface (which may lie on a vertex, edge, or face) and define the "normal" at \mathbf{v} to be in the direction from \mathbf{v} to \mathbf{p} or \mathbf{p} to \mathbf{v} , whichever points outwards.